danial-khawaja/KidneyDisease_SQL/README.md

 - Link: https://www.kaggle.com/datasets/mansoordaku/ckdisease

+### Table Legend & Column Names

 Table Name: KidneyDisease

-Column Names and their values:

 id = patient id - (there are 398 total patients and values range from 0-397 and are arranged in ascending order to specify patient id)